open-sauced/intro/07-types-of-contributions.md

 # Types of Open Source Contributions

-Open source covers many types of contributions, including coding, documentation, testing, and more.
+Open source covers many contributions, including coding, documentation, testing, and more.
 It is important to note that open source contributions are not limited to developers only.
 Anyone can contribute to open source projects, regardless of their technical skills.

 In this chapter, we will discuss the non-coding and coding types of contributions in open source.